faraui/transport-layer-tcp-protocol/README.md

 # transport-layer-tcp-protocol
 Transport layer TCP-protocol template in which the corrupted blocks are identified and resent to the adressee.
-Used in conjunction with **QRadioLink** or **GNU Radio** to effeciently communicate via radio transmitters.
+Used with **QRadioLink** or **GNU Radio** to effeciently communicate via radio transmitters.

 ![QRadioLink](https://github.com/faraui/transport-layer-tcp-protocol/assets/170811164/8b8f9a25-015d-4a90-a6db-7bc348543464)